mindy-in-the-cloud/aws-bootcamp-cruddur-2023/journal/week0.md

 ### Recreate Conceptual Diagram in Lucid Charts or on a Napkin

-I learned about gathering requirements, and practiced making a conceptual diagram both in napkin form, as well as in Lucid Chart!
+I learned about gathering requirements, and practiced making a conceptual diagram both in napkin form, as well as in Lucidchart!

 ![napkin_diagram](https://user-images.githubusercontent.com/125823746/222904671-9bce686c-b79e-44b9-a3fe-4443abbeb452.png)